alifiroozi80/CKA/CKA/README.md

     * [kubernetes github](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.24.md#urgent-upgrade-notes)

-* [X] NOTE: in the rest of this tutorial we are going with option number 2. so, I assume your kubernetes version is greater or equal to `1.24.X`, if not, it's OK! you can still follow along...
+* [X] NOTE: in the rest of this tutorial, we are going with option number 2. so I assume your Kubernetes version is greater or equal to `1.24.X`.
+If not, it's OK!
+You can still follow along.

 </div> <!-- Create ServiceAccount -->